Libyan crisis: Factional violence (2011–2014)

-Second civil war
+Second civil war (2014–2020)

 The second Libyan civil war was a conflict among rival groups seeking control of the territory of Libya.
 The conflict has been mostly between the government of the House of Representatives, also known as the "Tobruk government", which was assigned as a result of a very low-turnout elections in 2014 and was internationally recognized as the "Libyan Government" until the establishment of GNA; and the rival Islamist government of the General National Congress (GNC), also called the "National Salvation Government", based in the capital Tripoli.
 In December 2015, these two factions agreed in principle to unite as the Government of National Accord.
-Although the Government of National Accord is now functioning and is backed by the UN, its authority is still unclear as specific details acceptable to both sides have not yet been agreed upon.